Aircraft-Operations-Lab/metintos/README.md

 ## What is MITOS?

-MITOS is a libray that interpolate meteorological variables in time.
+MITOS is a libray that interpolates meteorological variables in time.
 It is distributed under the GNU General Public License v3.

 **Citation info**: D. Daniel González-Arribas, J. García-Heras, M. Soler and E.A.
 Enderiz, Meteorological Interpolation Toolbox for Optimization and Simulation (MITOS) an open source meteorological variable interpolator.